harvspex/lexiconizer/README.md

 - To increase the difficulty, built-in sorting methods and data structures were not allowed.
 However, the optimisations still greatly enhance speed when using built-ins.
 A built-in version is provided for comparison.

+## How it works
+- Word data is read and sorted using the specified method
+- After (or sometimes during) sorting, words are categorized into sublists based on certain criteria
+- These sublists greatly minimize the number of comparisons needed to identify neighbours

+More information under "Optimisations"

 ## How to use
 ```
 input_file            filename or path of file to be lexiconized